Conservatories – how to cost, plan and create your dream room

 What are conservatories?

 Popular amongst the Victorians, conservatories were built to hot house their beloved exotic plants.
 Traditionally described as separated from the rest of the house by a set of external quality doors, the idea of the classic ‘bolt-on’ conservatory has been changing.

-‘Now we are seeing more and more designed as an integral part of the house, used as an addition to the main ground floor living and dining space,’ says David Salisbury, MD of David Salisbury Conservatories.
+‘Now we are seeing more and more designed as an integral part of the house, used as an addition to the main ground floor living space,’ says David Salisbury, MD of David Salisbury Conservatories.

-Available in classic Victorian and Edwardian-inspired, as well as modern, designs, conservatories can be made to fit the side or rear of the house, or to wrap around a corner to make the best use of available space.
+Available in classic Victorian and Edwardian-inspired, as well as modern designs, conservatories can be made to fit the side or rear of the house.
+Alternatively being made to wrap around a corner, to make the best use of available space.

-Although the names are often used interchangeably, there is a difference between a conservatory (largely made of glass, including the roof), an orangery (which has more brickwork and is a flat-roofed extension with large glass windows and roof light), and a garden room (which has a solid roof and walls with generous windows).
+Although the names are often used interchangeably, there is a difference between a conservatory, orangery and a garden room.

 What materials can you use?